GandhiCloudLab/ibm-api-connect/02-install-in-aks/readme.md

 ### 4.2 Update the info (Must do)

-In the downloaded file, replace the following info only if required.
+In the downloaded file, replace the following info.

 1. Update the host name of the Docker Registry to which you uploaded the installation images.
 ```